TheShaurma/TheBadParodyToGame/README.md

 # TheBadParodyToGame

-Sory, but documentation have not for now. :(
+Sorry, but documentation have not for now. :(